 For the ice mask implementation, variables from both radars, i.e., the LDR from MIRA-35 as well as the ZDR and ρ HV from POLDIRAD, were used.
-These variables are known to have distinct polarimetric signatures when a ML is present.
+These variables are known to have distinct polarimetric signatures when an ML is present.
 The mask was applied to each vertical profile of the common grid for every pair of RHI scans.
-Below 4 km a ML is detected for the following condition: MIRA-35 LDR is in the range -22 dB \leq LDR \leq -15 dB and POLDIRAD ρ HV as well as ZDR are in the range $0.75 \leq \rho$ HV ≤ 0.95 and 1.5 dB \leq ZDR ≤ 2.5 dB, respectively.
-As we merely focus on stratiform snowfall precipitation cases and as we assume that riming or melting ice is unlikely to occur, all hydrometeors above 4 km (height above MSL) and/or above ML were accounted dry.
-When the criteria were not met, the isotherm of 0 °C was used as an auxiliary information for ice above that height.
-The temperature data were obtained from the Oberschleißheim sounding station (about 13 km north of Munich, Deutscher Wetterdienst, provided University source: data by http://weather.uwyo.edu/upperair/sounding.html, last access: 08 April 2022).
-Although the thresholds used in the ice mask were evaluated in precipitation cases where a ML was observed, it is required either to investigate more precipitation cases obtaining more precise thresholds, or use already established ML detection algorithms exploiting polarimetric radar observations, e.g., Wolfensberger et al. (2016).
+Below 4 km an ML is detected for the following condition: MIRA-35 LDR is in the range -22 dB < LDR < -15 dB and POLDIRAD ρHV as well as ZDR are in the range $0.75 \le \rho \text{HV} \le 0.95$ and $1.5 dB \le ZDR \le 2.5 dB$, respectively.
+As we merely focus on stratiform snowfall precipitation cases and as we assume that riming or melting ice is unlikely to occur, all hydrometeors above 4 km a.m.s.l. and/or above the ML were accounted for as dry.
+When the criteria were not met, the isotherm of 0 °C was used as auxiliary information for ice above that height.
+The temperature data were obtained from the Oberschleißheim sounding station (about 13 km north of Munich, source: Deutscher Wetterdienst, data provided by University of Wyoming; http://weather.uwyo.edu/upperair/ sounding.html, last access: 8 April 2022).
+Although the thresholds used in the ice mask were evaluated in precipitation cases in which an ML was observed, either investigating more precipitation cases to obtain more precise thresholds or using already established ML detection algorithms exploiting polarimetric radar observations is required (e.g., Wolfensberger et al., 2016).

-The necessity of sharpening our ice mask's thresholds is highlighted from Fig. B1 where an example of ZDR observations during a thunderstorm observed over Munich on 7th July 2019 at 08:22 UTC with a ML detected at 3 km, is presented.
+The necessity of sharpening our ice mask's thresholds is highlighted from Fig. B1, where an example of ZDR observations during a thunderstorm observed over Munich on 7 July 2019 at 08:22 UTC with an ML detected at 3 km is presented.
 Figure B1a shows ZDR without the application of any noise filters (described in Sect.
 3.1), while in Fig. B1b the filtered and masked ZDR is plotted.
 Figure B1c presents the origin of the masked ZDR values.
-The greater part of the cloud cross-section is masked using the 0 °C isotherm revealing the need for more precise ice thresholds with evaluating more case studies with mixed-phase cloud cross-sections.
-In our investigated case studies, a ML was never detected and only a very small part of the cloud cross-section was masked using the 0° isotherm at some cases.
+The greater part of the cloud cross-section is masked using the 0 °C isotherm, revealing the need for more precise ice thresholds with evaluating more case studies with mixed-phase cloud cross-sections.
+In our investigated case studies, an ML was never detected and only a very small part of the cloud cross-section was masked using the 0° isotherm in some cases.

-Figure B1: (a) Unfiltered POLDIRAD ZDR measurements from 7th July 2019 at 08:22 UTC. (b) Noise-filtered and ice masked values of POLDIRAD ZDR plotted with grey color. (c) Different origin of filtered and masked values plotted with different color.
+Figure B1. (a) Unfiltered POLDIRAD ZDR measurements from 7 July 2019 at 08:22 UTC. (b) Noise-filtered and ice-masked values of POLDIRAD ZDR plotted with gray. (c) Different origin of filtered and masked values plotted with different color.